mlabs-haskell/cem-script/docs/getting_started.md

       -- | Value being matched by its Spine (DSLPattern resolved script sop)
       -- | Case switch
-      -- FIXME: might use function instead, will bring `_` syntax, -- reusing matched var and probably implicitly type-checking spine -- by saving it to such var DSL value
+      -- TODO: might use function instead, will bring `_` syntax, -- reusing matched var and probably implicitly type-checking spine -- by saving it to such var DSL value
       (Map.Map (Spine sop) (TxConstraint resolved script))